 - Are you the person driving this or is it anxiety?

 - So who gets to make the decisions?

 - Does anxiety make all the decisions and therefore, anxiety is driving?

-Creating scenarios in your head such as “I won’t go to … because if I do I will feel anxious” or “I won’t speak to … because if I do I will feel anxious” or “I won’t put up my hand in class because if I do I will feel anxious”, means anxiety in the driving seat.
+Creating scenarios in your head such as “I won’t go to … because if I do I will feel anxious” or “I won’t speak to … because if I do I will feel anxious” or “I won’t put up my hand up in class because if I do I will feel anxious”, means anxiety is in the driving seat.
 Anxiety is making all the decisions for you.

 Think of the items on the list as if they were each a step on a ladder.
 Put the most difficult task at the top with the easiest task at the bottom.

-Then, starting at the bottom take on the tasks one at a time.
+Starting at the bottom take on the tasks one at a time.
 That way you can stretch yourself a little bit each time to get something done.
 Reward and thank yourself when you manage to get something done.
 If you’re having difficulty with a task, try breaking it into smaller tasks.

 When you are comfortable doing one task then you can look ahead.
 It shouldn’t be far to get to the next step on the ladder.